Students will not be able to borrow physical course reserve materials during library closure due to COVID-19.

-All digitization requests start by filling out and submitting the Faculty Course Reserve & Digitization Form.
+All course reserve requests start by filling out and submitting the Faculty Course Reserve Request Form.

 Physical chapter scan requests

 ***Pro-tip*** Send your requests in as soon as you can so the library can start the process.
 E-books are the fastest to acquire and process, but if we need to scan this can take quite some time.
-With uncertainty around staff working in the library building, it is best to give us as much lead time as possible so we can meet your requests.
+It is best to give us as much lead time as possible so we can meet your requests.

-For more information about obtaining chapter scans or other media digitization, visit our Course Reserves Guide.
+For more information about requesting course reserves, visit our Course Reserves Guide.

 Faculty can submit a course reserve request at any time using the online Course Reserve Request Form located on the library website.
 Please submit your request at least two weeks in advance of the date course materials will be used in class.
 Requests will be processed in the order they are received.

-Materials accepted for reserve include library owned print or ebooks and other media such as DVDs and CDs.
+Materials accepted for reserve include library owned print or ebooks and other media such as streaming media, DVDs and Audio CDs.

 The Library also accepts instructor owned print books and other media.